MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-configure-hadoop.md

 ::: moniker-end

 - PolyBase supports two Hadoop providers, Hortonworks Data Platform (HDP) and Cloudera Distributed Hadoop (CDH).
-The following Hadoop providers are supported:
+The following Hadoop providers are supported (Hadoop follows the "Major.Minor.Version" pattern for its new releases, and all versions within a supported Major and Minor release are supported):

   - Hortonworks HDP 1.3 on Linux/Windows Server
   - Hortonworks HDP 2.1 – 2.6 on Linux